jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-### error
+### errorOccurred

-Provides event notifications about an error which has occured.
+Provides event notifications about an error which has occurred.

 The listener receives an object with the following structure: